SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 <version> 3.6.5 </version>

-If the meta tag has been disabled, check for the presence of /README.txt from the web root of the install.
-Joomla has the major version at the top of the ReadMe file.
+Check for the presence of /README.txt from the web root of the install.
+While it may not include the full version number, it will, usually, reveal the major release e.g. 4.x at the top of the ReadMe file which helps narrow down the attack surface.

 Joomla readme example